Strandgaard96/vehicle_collision_webpage/docs/README.md

 Enough small-talk, lets get to it!
 The model is attempting to predict whether an injury will occur, not the number of persons injured.
 As such, we have used the 'NUMBER OF PERSONS INJURED' column in the data, and binned all values above 1 to 1, thus turning it into a binary classification problem (injury or no injury).
 It was shown that boroughs, time, day of the week, age, contributing factors and vehicle type all influenced traffic incidents and injuries.
 We therefore chose to use these features in our model.
 In addition to these features, we also incorporated weather conditions such as temperature, humidity, wind speed and description of the weather e.g. rain, thunder, snow and sun.
 At first glance, the weather conditions did not show any interesting dependencies of traffic incidents and therefore have not been presented earlier.
 However, from our assumptions that there must be a dependency it was chosen to be incorporated in the machine learning model.

+### Predictive modelling
-The model we achieved the best results from was the Random Forest classifier from SciKit learn.
+The model we achieved the best results with was the Random Forest classifier.
 To quickly summarize, the Random Forest classifier attempts to divide the data into reasonable sections using a decision tree, much like how a doctor would diagnose a disease to produce a prediction of a given class (here this would be either injury or non-injury).

 ![RF](RF.png)
 ([source](https://medium.com/@williamkoehrsen/random-forest-simple-explanation-377895a60d2d))

 The algorithm then performs this modelling sequence a number of times and then takes the average as the final model.
 With such a model, we achieved the following results.

+### Results
 ![confmatrix](Confusion_ROC.png)

 To evaluate the model performance, we look at two figures; the confusion matrix and the receiver operations characteristics curve (ROC).
 A confusion matrix is a table that is often used to describe the performance of a classification model.
 It allows for easy identification of confusion between the classes.
 In our case, we can see it predict 87% of its non-injury predictions correctly and 69% of its injury predictions correctly.
 In addition to this, from the ROC curve, the model can correctly distinguish between the binary classes 78% of the time.
 Overall the model performs surprisingly well considering the classification problem.